robotic-vision-lab/Variable-Rate-Compression-For-Raw-3D-Point-Clouds/README.md

 This repository provides source code for our 2022 ICRA paper titled "[Varible Rate Compression for Raw 3D Point Cloud Data](https://arxiv.org/pdf/2202.13862.pdf)."
-Our model can compress raw point clouds without converting them into a voxelized representation.
-More specifically, there are two prominent benefits of our
-approach: (i) there is no loss of information due to voxelization; (ii) the compression and reconstruction performance is not affected by the underlying point cloud density.
+Our model can compress raw point clouds, at a broad range of bitrates, without converting them into a voxelized representation.
+More specifically, there are two prominent benefits of our approach: (i) there is no loss of information due to voxelization; (ii) the compression and reconstruction performance is not affected by the underlying point cloud density.
 Additionally, our technique reduces the unnecessary computational burden induced by the processing of unoccupied voxels.

 ### Citation
 If you find this project useful, then please consider citing our work.